 Oh, well, okay.

-So she goes on cumidin'.
+So she goes on coumadin.

-Then she falls, hits her head, and as a complication of that has something called a transverse sinus thrombosis.
+Then she falls, hits her head, and as a complication of that, has something called a transverse sinus thrombosis.

 This is an exceedingly rare clot.